Vortex formation in the Vicsek model with internal chirality of self-propelling objects: Results

 \section{Results}

-Our aim is to study the effect of the internal chirality on the synchronised motion observed in the Vicsek model with symmetrical noise, therefore we present the results obtained for $N,\rho$ and $\theta_{max}$ having the values for which self-assembly into traveling elongated bands takes place for $\theta_{\chi}=0^o$~\cite{serna:23:0,serna:25:0} (see sec.~\ref{model}).
-In Fig.~\ref{fig:bands}, a snapshot of a stationary state for $\theta_{\chi}=0^o$ is shown as a point of reference for the pattern formation with $\theta_{\chi}>0^o$.
+Our aim is to study the effect of the internal chirality on the synchronised motion observed in the Vicsek model with symmetrical noise.
+Therefore, we present the results obtained for $N,\rho$ and $\theta_{\rm max}$ having the values for which self-assembly into traveling elongated bands takes place for $\theta_{\chi}=0^\circ$~\cite{serna:23:0,serna:25:0} (see section~\ref{model}).
+In figure~\ref{fig:bands}, a snapshot of a stationary state for $\theta_{\chi}=0^\circ$ is shown as a point of reference for the pattern formation with $\theta_{\chi}>0^\circ$.

-We have observed strong dependence of the collective behavior of the active objects on the chirality $\theta_\chi$.
-In the case of the smallest considered chirality, $\theta_\chi=0.5^o$, the traveling bands that were observed for $\theta_\chi=0^o$ in Ref.~\cite{serna:23:0} are broken, and as shown in Fig.~\ref{fig:small}, isotropic structure consisting of small bands moving in different directions is obtained.
+We have observed a strong dependence of the collective behavior of the active objects on the chirality~$\theta_\chi$.
+In the case of the smallest considered chirality, $\theta_\chi=0.5^\circ$, the traveling bands that were observed for $\theta_\chi=0^\circ$ in reference~\cite{serna:23:0} are broken, and as shown in figure~\ref{fig:small}, isotropic structure consisting of small bands moving in different directions is obtained.

-Thus, already very small chirality has a disordering effect on the synchronised motion in one direction.
-In the opposite case of the largest considered chirality, $\theta_\chi=8^o$, objects moving in the same direction form compact approximately circular flocks that rotate as a whole, as can be seen in Fig.~\ref{fig:large}.
+Thus, already very small chirality has a disordering effect on the synchronized motion in one direction.
+In the opposite case of the largest considered chirality, $\theta_\chi=8^\circ$, objects moving in the same direction form compact approximately circular flocks that rotate as a whole, as can be seen in figure~\ref{fig:large}.

-In the intermediate case, however, the chirality leads to a synchronised motion that is completely different from the synchronised motion in the case of $\theta_{\chi}=0^o$ and $\theta_{\chi}=8^o$.
-Namely, in our system a significant fraction of the active objects self-assembles into a vortex.
-Typical configurations are shown in Fig.\ref{fig:inter1} and \ref{fig:inter3} for $\theta_\chi=1^o$ and $\theta_\chi=3^o$.
-For $\theta_\chi=2^o$, the configuration is similar to the two above cases, and the vortex takes an intermediate size.
-In a system with $N$ and $L$ increased several times under the constraint $\rho=0.5$, a number of vortexes appears.
+In the intermediate case, however, the chirality leads to a synchronized motion that is completely different from the synchronized motion in the case of $\theta_{\chi}=0^\circ$ and $\theta_{\chi}=8^\circ$.
+Namely, in our system, a significant fraction of the active objects self-assembles into a vortex.
+Typical configurations are shown in figure~\ref{fig:inter1} and~\ref{fig:inter3} for $\theta_\chi=1^\circ$ and $\theta_\chi=3^\circ$.
+For $\theta_\chi=2^\circ$, the configuration is similar to the two above cases, and the vortex takes on an intermediate size.
+In a system with $N$ and $L$ being increased several times under the constraint $\rho=0.5$, a number of vortexes appears.